 Speak with a Florida Personal Injury Attorney Today

 In a personal injury lawsuit, both sides have certain rights that must be respected by the courts.
-If you are the plaintiff in such a case and need an experienced Boca Raton car accident attorney who will fight for your rights, contact the Leifer Law Firm today to schedule a free consultation.
+If you are the plaintiff in such a case and need an experienced Boca Raton car accident attorney who will fight for your rights, Contact Leifer & Ramirez today to schedule a free consultation.